logaretm/vee-validate/docs/guide/rules.md

 ### is params

-- `value:` A value of anytype to be compared against the field value.
+- `value:` A value of any type to be compared against the field value.

 ```html
 <input v-validate="{ is: confirmation }" type="text" name="password">